DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-03-29-collecting-reasons-for-deferral.md

 ## Reasons for our approach

-This change will allow providers to share what information they have available about withdrawals without generating additional administrative burden for those providers who do not currently capture this information.
+This change will allow providers to share information about withdrawals without generating additional administrative burden for providers who do not currently capture this information.

 ## Next steps